Ovy95/CV/README.md

 ## Jack Overton

-After leaving college I feel into the family trade, (Stonemasonry) 7 years later I felt that I wanted a new challenge.
+After leaving college I fell into the family trade, (Stonemasonry) 7 years later I felt that I wanted a new challenge.
 I looked into Makers and attended a couple of events.
-Since that it always been in my mind that I wanted to become a developer since.
+Since then it has always been in my mind that I wanted to become a developer.
 Seeing what could be achieved in such little time inspired me.
+I started learning to code, in my spare time out of work, making simple programs following tutorials, since then I have been hooked.
+I really enjoy problem solving so they both went hand in hand.

 ## Skills

 Attention to detail - I have always had this quality before I started work, but during work, this grew even more.
 I would always be giving Memorials quality control checks before and after fixing them in the cemetery's to make sure it was perfect for the customer.

 Team player - Having worked at a big company it's important to be able to speak and communicate effectively.
 This could be actively listening to the members about their suggestions on the tasks ahead.
-Also, the ability to work with different members each day helped me learn more, as I picked up skills from each member.
-This shows my adaptability in the workplace.
+Also, the ability to work with different members each day helped me learn more, as I picked up more skills from each member and share on that knowledge with others.
+ Working in different teams gave me the benefit of being able to ability commitcate effectively with different types of people in the work force.

 Commitment - I have worked 6 days a week for the past 4 years, in doing so this shows my enthusiasm and my work ethic towards getting the job done.